anlutro/blog/posts/puppet-control-vagrant.md

 ## Creating the Vagrant repo

-We'll create a new repo which contains the Vagrant configuration:
+We'll create a new git repo which contains the Vagrant configuration:

 - A Vagrantfile
 - Provisioning scripts